 I’ve recently started a Facebook group for this blog where members are encouraged to ask any question about money.
 Out of the blue, one member asked about Bitcoin.
 In an effort not to monopolize the forum, I waited several hours.
 But nobody was keen on answering the question.

-I eventually end up writing a brief but very informative answer only to see the post mysteriously deleted (ugh!).
+I eventually ended up writing a brief but very informative answer only to see the post mysteriously deleted, ugh!
 I’m writing this to preserve what I wrote and to expound on the topic a bit while the upfront research is still fresh in my mind.

-I’m no crypto-currency expert and never owned Bitcoins, but I’m probably more qualified to write about the technological aspects of Bitcoin than most bloggers out there given my experience:
+I’m no cryptocurrency expert and never owned Bitcoins, but I’m probably more qualified to write about the technical aspects of Bitcoin than most bloggers out there given my experience…

 In other words, I used to eat currencies, payments and digital certificates for breakfast.
 However, I’m going to spare you from hearing about the technical intricacies, so you don’t fall asleep.

 Without further ado…

 Bitcoin is a type of digital currency with a built-in payment network.
 The exchange rate as of this writing is $2,236.02 per BTC or Bitcoin currency.
 As recent as one year ago, it was worth about $500 apiece.
 That’s more than 400% return!

 Hold your horses, before you invest speculate.
 I wouldn’t recommend anyone to invest in Bitcoin because of the wild swings in prices.
 There are legal and regulatory issues that need to be addressed that affects its volatility.

 For one thing, Bitcoin is not legal tender.
 It’s not recognized by law as a medium of payment that can meet a financial obligation.
 This means that you cannot require your landlord to accept your Bitcoins as late payment for your rent– he can still legally kick you out so you fall flat on your face.